 In conjunction to the Conference, a World Scout Youth Forum is held.
 Through preparing inputs and making recommendations to the World Scout Conference and to the World Scout Committee, participants develop the skills necessary to take part in decision-making processes.
 The Youth Forum is open to members aged 18-26, of which many are also delegates at the World Scout Conference.
 The World Scout Youth Forum is considered as an interim measure to improve youth involvement in decision-making at world level.

 Functions of the Conference includes electing members of the World Scout Committee, admitting new member countries, and selecting the venues for forthcoming World Scout Events, namely the World Scout Jamboree, the World Scout Moot, the World Scout Conference and the World Scout Youth Forum.
-The most recent World Scout Conference and World Scout Youth Forum took place in 2017 in Azerbaijan and the next will take place in 2020 in Egypt.

 A number of organisations enjoy Consultative Status with the World Scout Committee.
 The Consultative Status granted to an organisation is reviewed every three years at the first meeting of the World Scout Committee following a World Scout Conference.
 For more information and a complete list of organisations with Consultative Status, click here.